Purchase of apartments on foreign markets

 Key benefits:

-• Very low tax (practically non-existent for most investments)
+- Very low tax (practically no for most investments)

 Management Options

-Professional Management: Local companies offer comprehensive services – from marketing to facility maintenance.
+Professional management: Local companies offer a comprehensive service – from marketing to facility maintenance.
 This is an ideal solution for foreign investors.

-Self-Management: Thanks to modern technologies, it is possible to manage your lease from anywhere in the world.
+Self-management: Thanks to modern technologies, it is possible to manage the lease from anywhere in the world.

 Platforms & Tools